Arut3nCodes/4th-term/README.md

 # 4th-term
-Everything I did during my 4th semester at PWr
+Repository that consist of every single piece of code I've written during 4th semester (So far)

-What courses did I take that consisted of coding in any form:
+## What courses did I take that consisted of coding in any form

+***Note**: Clicking on dir name will send you to it's location*

 | **Course name** | **Nazwa Kursu** | **Directory/Folder** | **Language/Język** |
 |:---:|:---:|:---:|:---:|